 One of the most important limitations that our specialists take into account when planning implantation is the amount of bone material in the area where the implant will be screwed in.
 Lack of bone tissue volume (atrophy) occurs as a result of prolonged absence of teeth (or individual anatomy), whereby the bone begins to atrophy immediately after tooth extraction, and each year the bone volume decreases by an average of 25%.

 The task of bone grafting is to increase the volume of the jaw bone in order to fix the implant inside it securely.
 For this purpose, bone of different origin or its substitutes – special membranes are usually used.
 Unfortunately, bone augmentation delays the process of implant installation for 3-6 months, as bone tissue needs to survive and recover.
 However, with minimal presence of own bone, implant placement is possible during sinus lift surgery.

 Bone grafting is an operation of restoring the volume of bone tissue.
-There are two types of the operation - immediate with implantation and two-stage.
+There are two types of operation - immediate with implantation and two-stage.

 - Simultaneously with implantation, bone augmentation can be done only if the patient initially has enough bone for primary stabilization of the implant in the bone.

 - In the case of a two-stage protocol, bone grafting is performed 6-8 months prior to the implantation.
 The very procedure of implantation follows only complete survival and dental prosthetics - in another 4-6 months.

 A fragment of the patient's own bone or artificial, biocompatible components that do not cause rejection and allergies are usually used as a material for bone grafting.

 There are several methods of bone grafting.
 The final choice of the method depends on the degree of bone atrophy, bone density, vertical height, etc.